SuperOfficeDocs/superoffice-docs/docs/en/request/learn/status/index.md

 uid: help-en-request-status
 title: Request status
 description: Request status
-author: HanneGunnarsson
+author: Hanne Gunnarsson
-so.date: 06.29.2022
+so.date: 03.29.2023
 keywords: request, status
 so.topic: concept
+so.user: admin
+so.user.tooltip: Settings and maintenance
 language: en
 ---

 # Request status

 All requests that are registered in SuperOffice have a status, such as **Open**, **Closed** or **Postponed**.
-In the **Request status** tab, you can see the request statuses already defined in the system, and create additional request statuses.
+Select **Request** in the navigator and in the **Request status** tab, you can see the request statuses already defined in the system, and create additional request statuses.
 A request status must be linked to one of the system's internal statuses, such as **Open** or **Closed**.
 Each internal status must be linked to at least one request status.

 For example, you can create a new status called "Waiting for reply" as a more detailed variant of either **Closed** or **Open**, depending on how you want the system to process and report this status internally.
 You can also link custom logic to such statuses to streamline your business processes.